 Are you looking for the best 2 – 3 person tent (check these)?
 One that can stand up to the fury of Mother Nature at her angriest?
 Then look no further – you have found the answer.
 Anyone who has heard the name Hilleberg will know that the tents they create are top-notch gear.
 The attention to detail and quality of build is phenomenal.
 This Hilleberg Keron 3 GT review will help you decide if this is the right decision for you.

 I’ve owned various Hilleberg tents for the past four years.
-They’ve joined me them on many trips including a ski to the North Pole and quite a few long distance UK hikes.
-I’ve also used some other tents, but none of them match the GT for its performance in extreme environments.
+They’ve joined me them on many trips including a ski to the North Pole and quite a few long-distance UK hikes.
+I’ve also used some other tents, but none of them matches the GT for its performance in extreme environments.

 Part of the Hilleberg Black label range, the Keron is, I am sad to say, now discontinued.
 But that doesn’t mean you can’t get hold of one.

 Many outdoor stores still sell this model.
 They’re also available on eBay and from outdoor gear exchange groups on Facebook.
 Before I go into this review all I can say is I recommend you consider buying one of these tents.

 Okay, let’s take a deep dive into the Keron 3 GT.